arduino/help-center-content/content/Store Support/Payments and Invoices/Find-your-receipt-or-invoice.md

 id: 360016121859
 ---

-When you make a purchase with us, your invoice or receipt is sent directly to the email address you provided at checkout.
+When you make a purchase with us, your invoice or receipt is sent to the email address you provided at checkout.

 ## Find your receipt or invoice

 Check your inbox and look for an email from us.
-It should look something like this:

 - Sender: “Admin mail EU (admin.it@arduino.cc)” (system@sent-via.netsuite.com)